 I saw a discussion on social media where several people were disparaging our company and making false claims that I could easily correct.
-If I replied carefully, helpfully, and professionally, would it be OK to correct them?
+If I replied carefully,

 Uphold our social responsibility

 We are good neighbors, engaging with people and businesses to preserve human dignity, support communities in need, and preserve our environment.
 Together, we build a better world for everyone.